scanlanjr/scanlanjr/README.md

 - 👋 Hi, I’m @scanlanjr
 - 👀 I’m interested in video games, virtual reality... thats pretty much it.
-- 🌱 I’m currently learning nothing, school is useless :)
+- 🌱 I’m currently studying a mix of Sciences, Information Technology and Advanced Programme Mathematics.
 - 💞️ I’m looking to collaborate on a video game project idk.
 - 📫 How to reach me, idk im new can you like dm or something?